adammichaelgraves/hierarchical-variational-autoencoder/README.md

 # hierarchical-variational-autoencoder

-This is a placeholder for the documentation of the hierarchical variational autoencoder
+This is a placeholder for the documentation of a hierarchical variational autoencoder.